sharmavins23/Python-1BRC/README.md

 **Notably,** and due to testing the timing, I've opted to significantly reduce the problem size to a paltry 100 million data points.
 This reduces the time requirements for each iteration and allows me to test timings much faster.
+Also, the data file alone is 2.81 GB, which is plenty of information to get a stressed trial.

 ## Running